 Agricultural production - orchards

-This article is part of a set of statistical articles based on the Eurostat publication Agriculture, forestry and fishery statistics.
-In order to complement the yearly production data, Eurostat collects also data on structural aspects of permanent crops every 5 years.
-The latest data collection for orchards referred to 2012 as reference year.
-The species surveyed are apple trees, pear trees, apricot trees, peach trees, orange trees, small-citrus fruit trees, lemon trees, olive trees and on voluntary basis vines producing grapes for table use.
-Olive trees and vines producing table grapes were surveyed for the first time.
+This article reports on the structural aspects of permanent crops which are collected in surveys every 5 years.
+It provides a complement to the articles that refer to annual production data.
+The reference year for the latest collection of orchards data is 2017.
+The species surveyed are apple trees, pear trees, apricot trees, peach trees, orange trees, small-citrus fruit trees, lemon trees, olive trees and, on voluntary basis, vines producing grapes for table use.

 Other fruit trees